AGILab future work

 Purpose:

-connect AGILab cleanly to external systems and storage backends
+connect AGILab cleanly to external data systems and storage backends

 Typical targets: